Arduino-IRremote/Arduino-IRremote/README.md

 ## Hardware specifications
-The timer and the pin usage can be adjusted in [IRremoteBoardDefs.h](src/private/IRremoteBoardDefs.h)
+The timer and the pin usage can be adjusted in [IRremoteBoardDefs.h](src/private/IRremoteBoardDefs.h) The timer used for sending or receiving cannot be used by other libraries or functions.
+E.g. for ATmega328 timer 2 is used and therefore using tone() will corrupt the receive timing.
+After tone() you must therefore call IrReceiver.enableIRIn() to restore the receive timing.

 | Board/CPU                                                                | IR-Send (PWM) Pin   | Timers            |
 |--------------------------------------------------------------------------|---------------------|-------------------|